2023-25 Indigenous Scholar-in-Community Fellowship

 The programs funds:

-- One (3 credit) course release is included for the duration of the fellowship for the selected faculty member to work with an existing Indigenous community, partner, or organization on a mutually defined research project, to be co-designed and co-governed over the course of the project (timing of course release to be negotiated with Chair/Director).
+- Two (3 credit) course releases are included for the duration of the fellowship (one per year) for the selected faculty member to work with an existing Indigenous community, partner, or organization on a mutually defined research project, to be co-designed and co-governed over the course of the project (timing of course release to be negotiated by the researcher with Chair/Director).

-- Salary replacement ($7500) for a staff member from host organization to work with the faculty researcher OR $7500 towards a graduate student research assistant.
+- Salary replacement ($7500 per year) for a staff member from host organization to work with the faculty researcher OR $7500 per year towards a graduate student research assistant.

 - $2500 seed money provided to the researcher to undertake the work.